rubinius/rubinius/web/doc/en/ruby.markdown

 as: What is the value of `self` here?
 What local variables exist here?
 What value will the constant `APPLE` have at this point in the code?

-Each of the following elements of Ruby are approached from the perspective of understanding how Rubinius implements them how the concept of _scope_ is involved in each one.
+Each of the following elements of Ruby are discussed from the perspective of understanding how Rubinius implements them and how the concept of _scope_ is involved in each one.

 1. [Scripts](/doc/en/ruby/scripts/)